Quick Feet Test

 How to conduct the test

-The coach starts the stopwatch when the athlete's foot first touches the ground between the first and second stick/rung and stops the watch when contact is first made with the ground beyond the last stick/rung.
-Record the better of two trials.
+• The assistant starts the stopwatch when the athlete's foot touches the ground between the first and second rung

 Analysis

-Analysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's foot speed.
+Analysis of the result is by comparing it with previous tests' results.
+It is expected that the analysis would indicate an improvement in the athlete's foot speed with appropriate training between each test.

 Target Group